 - Search for Device Manager and open the application.

-- Once Device Manager is open, click on the Processors label to expand it.
+- Once Device Manager is open, click the Processors label to expand it.

 - Look under the Processors tab until you see the name of your CPU.
-If the model number includes a G, your Ryzen CPU has integrated graphics.
+If the model number includes a G, your Ryzen CPU has it.

-As you’re building a PC or shopping for a new laptop, it can be difficult to decide whether you’d like your Ryzen CPU to include integrated graphics.
+As you’re building a PC or shopping for a new laptop, deciding whether you’d like your Ryzen CPU to include integrated graphics can be difficult.

-As long as you know the pros and cons of integrated graphics and all the tricks you need to find a CPU with integrated graphics, however, the decision-making process is simple.
+The decision-making process is simple as long as you know the pros and cons of integrated graphics and all the tricks you need to find a CPU with it.

 I hope this article helped you find the right Ryzen CPU for your computer.